nokia/danm/README.md

 This is the very big misconception our solution aims to rectify - we strongly believe that all network interfaces shall be natively supported by K8s, and there are no such things as "primary", or "secondary" network interfaces.
 Why couldn't NetworkPolicies, Services, LoadBalancers, all of these existing and proven Kubernetes constructs work with all network interfaces?
+Why couldn't network administrators freely decide which physical networks are reachable by a Pod?
-In our opinion the answer is quite simple: because these are first-class citizens in Kubernetes, and networks are not.
+In our opinion the answer is quite simple: because networks are not first-class citizens in Kubernetes.

-This is the historical reason why DanmNets were born, and why was the whole ecosystem built around the concept of promoting networks to first-class Kubernetes citizens.
+This is the historical reason why DanmNets were born, and why was the whole ecosystem built around the concept of promoting networks to first-class Kubernetes API objects.

 This approach opens-up a plethora of possibilities, even with today's Kubernetes core code!